 Head over to our pricing page for our current starting rates.
 We understand that every single person has a budget of some sort for photography, some larger than others.
 If you’re here on this website and taking the time to read this, photography is important to you.
 It’s one of the only tangible things you’ll have from your wedding day to look back on, and you only get one opportunity to do it right.
 We take what we do very seriously (despite our constant love of sarcasm and jokes), and it’s not cheap or easy to be a full time photographer.
-That all being said – while we can’t promise to be able to work with all budgets, if you love us and want to have us as your photographer we will do whatever we can to help make it happen for you.
 We put the same amount of heart and effort into a wedding regardless of size.
 All weddings are equally special and important.

 How do we book you?
 What’s the whole process like?

 First we need to meet you.
 If you’re in San Diego or the Southern California area a face to face meeting is preferred.
 Alternatively we can set up a Facetime or Skype video call.
 If that doesn’t work there is always a trusty phone.
 It’s in both of our interests to make sure that our personalities are the right fit for your day.
 When you’re ready to book us you select the package that fits you best.
 Then we send you over an online booking link that contains a contract and an option to pay the retainer ($995 to hold the date) either by check or credit card.
 The balance is due 30 days before the event.
 You can upgrade your package or add additional services at any time.